zotonic/zotonic/doc/ref/modules/mod_fileuploader.rst

             }
         ],
         ready_msg: {
-            foo: "bar",                 // Anything you want to sent if all is uploaded
+            foo: "bar",                 // Anything you want to send if all files are uploaded
             files: []                   // This will be set by the worker },
         ready_topic: "bridge/origin/foo/bar",